DashineePARMANUM/statistics-projects-summer-2025/README.md

 ## About

 As a Statistics undergraduate, I wanted to complement my university coursework by focusing on real-world data projects and sharpening industry-relevant skills.
-Over 5 weeks, I am going to complete multiple projects that demonstrate data cleaning, analysis, visualization, and reporting.
+This Summer, I am going to complete multiple projects that demonstrate data cleaning, analysis, visualization, and reporting.

 ## Projects Overview